sapiosciences-dev/ez_sapio_aws_devdeploy/docs/1_build_admin_disposable.md

 ## Server Installation Steps
 1. Navigate to the [AWS Management Console](https://aws.amazon.com/console/).
 2. Go to the EC2 Dashboard.
 3. Click on "Launch Instance".
-Select Ubuntu 22.04 LTS, 64-bit, t3.small.
+Select Ubuntu 22.04 LTS, 64-bit, c7i.xlarge or equivalent.
 4. Generate a new key if you don't have one.
 Otherwise, you can use an existing key pair.
 5. Allow SSH traffic from "My IP".
 6. 30GB of gp3 storage should be plenty, you can **encrypt** it.